escanoru/AS_telegraf_4TH/README.md

 1. CentOS-7/RHEL-7
 2. Ansible 2.9.2+
 3. Make sure the parameter ```"host_key_checking = False"``` **is uncomment** on the ```/etc/ansible/ansible.cfg```
+4. An InfluxDB with its respective database where the metrics collected by telegraf will be stored.

 Role Variables
 --------------